 10. Keep your code clean, and maintain effort for good architecture.

-In clean, well-maintained code that has a good architecture, mistakes are much easier to notice and fix.
-If your code is full of workarounds and hacks, and it resembles this (It’s an 8-bit computer made using breadboards and jumpers and logic chips.
-Isn’t that cool), you will have a hard time even to find the source of a bug/vulnerability you are already aware of, let alone fix it in short notice, or to detect an unknown one in the code during review.
+In clean, well-maintained code that has good architecture, mistakes and vulnerabilities are much easier to notice and fix.
+Also, it is much easier to upgrade to a safer version of the tools and frameworks that we are using.
+If your code is full of workarounds and hacks, looking like this (It’s an 8-bit computer made using breadboards and jumpers and logic chips.
+Isn’t that cool) to an outside developer, you will have a hard time even to find the source of a bug/vulnerability you are already aware of, let alone fix it in short notice, or to detect an unknown one in the code during review.
 Additionally, good architecture is one that is designed with security aspects in mind, such as access control and validation; so there is a good chance a vulnerability won’t be able to find its way into your code at all during development.

-Although there can be exceptions to following rules, they have been proven themselves to be foundational.
-So as always, take them with a grain of salt; but consider the fact that not following them caused many exploits in the past.
+Although there can be exceptions to following rules, they have proven themselves to be fundamental.
+As always, take them with a grain of salt; but consider the fact that not following them caused many exploits in the past.

 Always validate, clean and filter.

 Outside input should always be validated against rules that explicitly define what the input should exactly contain.
 The length of the input, which characters/binary symbols it could contain, the pattern of the data, and restrictions on which values a field can have are some of the things that can be validated.
 Also, the structure of the input and its fields should be validated if it is in document form (e.g. JSON, XML, YAML).
 Input data should be validated as early as possible, before executing any logic, that would assume it is already valid.
 Many libraries can be found for this task for many different languages, such as commons-validator for Java and voluptuous for Python.
-If you are developing a web API, you can also consider using an API standard such as OpenAPI, which also has support on many libraries and platforms that are used in API development.
+If you are developing a web API, you can also consider using an API standard such as OpenAPI, which is supported by many libraries and platforms that are used for web API development.

 Don’t use evaluators.
 It may be tempting to just get the query as an input parameter and pass it to the database, instead of parsing and validating each query parameter and passing them separately to a carefully implemented repository abstraction.
 Or it might be tempting to pick what method will be called on runtime by evaluating the input with a scripting engine.
-Don’t do these things.
-Write explicit, unsophisticated and understandable code that can serve no other purpose than what it is designed for.
+Please don’t do these things.
+Always strive to write explicit, unsophisticated and understandable code that can serve no other purpose than what it is designed for.

 Mind what you are returning in a response.
 Make sure a response doesn’t give any information about the internal state or operation of the software to the outside world.
 This is also true for any error messages.
 Restrict the returned data to only what is necessary for the client to resume the process.